decretist/Dissertation/Conclusion/conclusion.markdown

 written by a single author whose words appear nowhere else in the *Decretum*.
 The author of the case statements was *not* the author of the first- or second-recension *dicta* or of the *dicta* in *de Penitentia*.
-Following the convention established by Winroth, who designated his hypothesized author of the second-recension *dicta* as Gratian 2, I have named this single author of the case statements Gratian 0, and I take him to be *the* historical Gratian.
+I have designated this single author of the case statements Gratian 0 to distinguish him from Gratian 1 and Gratian 2, the authors of the first- and second-recension *dicta* hypothesized by Winroth, and I take him to be *the* historical Gratian.
 That the case statements have a single author is not surprising, but that they were not written by the author(s) of any of the collections of *dicta* is quite unexpected.
 This finding is supported both by the values for Burrows's Delta and the results of principal component analysis.[1]
 This result warrants a high degree of confidence, and future conjectural *novelle* will have to account for the fact that the case statements were not written by the author of either the first- or second-recension *dicta*.

 The second, negative, result is that principal component analysis (PCA) does not produce either of the two findings that might reasonably be